fuyabo/4DGS_for_4DCBCT/README.md

 Paper Arxiv: https://arxiv.org/abs/2501.04140

-**🔴 Our method is purly data-driven, which does not need any prior motion model or 4DCT.**
+**🔴 Our method is purely data-driven, which does not need any prior motion model or 4DCT.**

 **Abstract:**